 Growing radishes is the closest you can come to “instant gratification” in gardening.
 Radishes sprout easily, grow quickly, and are a perfect first seed to grow for new or young gardeners.
-Although they are easy to grow, there are a few things to keep in mind in order to grow radishes well.
-These 10 tips for growing radishes will teach you what you need to know to be a radish growing pro!
+Although they are easy to grow, there are a few things to keep in mind to grow radishes well.
+These 10 tips for growing radishes will teach you what you need to know to be a radish-growing pro!

 10 tips for growing Radishes

 Radishes grow best in cool weather (less than 65 degrees).
 Warm weather causes them to bolt and become bitter.